sap-linuxlab/demo.sap_install/README.md

    - Domain Name: `Default`
    - De-select Verify SSL, if you use self-signed certificates in PowerVC
    ![aap-project-screenshot](assets/img/aap-create-OpenStack-Credential.png)
-   You get this infomation by logging into PowerVC and by clicking on the user logo in the top right of PowerVC:<BR>
+   You get this infomation by logging into PowerVC and by clicking on the user logo in the top right of PowerVC:<BR><br>
    ![screenshot PowerVC](assets/img/powervc-info.png)
 5. Click Save